andsontan/xpiks/_posts/2015-12-19-spellcheck-release.markdown

 **Major features** of this release:

-- Automatic spell checking and suggestion for all metadata #148
+- Automatic spell checking and suggestion for all metadata
-- Automatic checking for updates #78
+- Automatic checking for updates
-- Added plain text mode for keywords editing #176
+- Added plain text mode for keywords editingp
-- Speed improvements with large collections #172 #186 #175 #174
+- Speed improvements with large collections
 - Editing of separate keywords
 - Improvements for UI of some popups on large monitors
-- Improvements on keywords pasting #179
+- Improvements on keywords pasting
 - Exact search terms parsing (with exclamation mark before word like "!man")

 Also, a lot of small UI issues and glitches were fixed!